Basis for solutions of the Benoit & Saint-Aubin PDEs with particular asymptotic properties: Introduction

+Our results provide a generalization of the pure partition functions of multiple $\SLE$s~\cite{Kytola-Peltola:Pure_partition_functions_of_multiple_SLEs, PW:Global_multiple_SLEs_and_pure_partition_functions}.
+They are solutions to a system of second order Benoit~\& Saint-Aubin PDEs, and their recursive boundary conditions are related to multiple $\SLE$ processes having deterministic connectivities of the random curves.
+For statistical physics models, the pure partition functions give formulas for crossing probabilities, see~\cite{Cardy:Critical_percolation_in_finite_geometries, Bauer-Bernard:Conformal_field_theories_of_SLEs, Kontsevich:CFT_SLE_and_phase_boundaries, BBK:Multiple_SLEs_and_statistical_mechanics_martingales, FSK-Multiple_SLE_connectivity_weights_for_rectangles_hexagons_and_octagons, Izyurov:Smirnovs_observable_for_free_boundary_conditions_interfaces_and_crossing_probabilities, KKP:Conformal_blocks_pure_partition_functions_and_KW_binary_relation, PW:Global_multiple_SLEs_and_pure_partition_functions}.
 Analogously, our solutions can be thought of as partition functions for systems of random curves, where packets of curves grow from boundary points of a simply connected domain.
-In CFT point of view, this kind of topological connectivities should arise from insertions of boundary changing operators with Kac conformal weights of type $h_{1,s}$ at the starting points of the curves.
+In statistical physics, this corresponds to boundary arm events.
+Thus, probabilities of such events should be given by our more general partition functions.
+In CFT point of view, this kind of events should arise from insertions of boundary changing operators with Kac conformal weights of type $h_{1,s}$ at the starting points of the curves.
 In this sense, our generalization of the pure partition functions of multiple $\SLE$s is reminiscent of fusion in CFT.